wur-bioinformatics/introduction-to-bioinformatics/week1.md

 ### Evidence/prediction integration

 From the previous sections it has now become clear there are several ways of predicting what the genes in a genome look like.
 Since these various approaches almost never agree exactly in their predictions, a final step in genome annotation is evidence and prediction integration.
 Typically a weighted consensus approach is used: each individual source of evidence is given a weight representing how much it should influence the final decision, after which a majority vote decides what the annotation should look like.
 Typically RNA-seq evidence gets a high weight, and various forms of homology evidence can be weighted depending on how closely related they are to the genome of interest.
-%#% The abbreviation RNA-seq is used in this section but not previously attributed to unabbreviated word.
+%#% The abbreviation RNA-seq was used in this section but not previously attributed to unabbreviated word.
 ### Functional annotation

 So far, all described steps in the genome annotation process have dealt with what genes look like on a structural level.
 To gain biological insight, the next step is to assign functional annotations to the predicted genes.
 This functional annotation step consists of using various sequence alignment and search tools to find sequences with a known function/description and to transfer the information of the known gene to the predicted gene.
 Several databases of high-quality known functions are often used, which are described in more detail in the next section of this chapter.